arelthia/add-widget-after-content/readme.txt

 == Description ==

 The plugin adds a sidebar that you can add any widget content to.
 The widget is then displayed on posts after the content.
-You can prevent the after content widget from showing on a pataculiar post from the post editor page.
+You can prevent the after content widget from showing on a post from the post editor page.

 == Installation ==